Trademark registration should be a top priority in your business setup to-do list.

 Before your mark is registered, you can put TM for trademark or SM for service mark.
 You can actually do this once you assert your rights to a mark, regardless of filing a trademark application.
 All those symbols should be in the upper right-hand corner of your mark.

-To conclude, while you can do without TM, SM, and ®, having them – particularly the latter one – makes you a great deal better off.
+To summarize, while you can do without TM, SM, and ®, having them – particularly the latter one – makes you a great deal better off.
 So, make sure to register your trademark as soon as possible.